Creating the Sketchtoon Coffee Calendar

 A few years ago, my wife and I went looking for coffee-themed calendars to be used as gifts for coffee-loving friends.
-We were very surprised to find none in the calendar kiosks at the local malls or at coffee shops and very few to choose from online.
+We were very surprised to find none in the calendar kiosks at the local malls or coffee shops and very few to choose from online.

 About the same time, I’d been working on a drawing style I had created called Sketchtoons where I mixed loose sketches with hand-written notes in my Moleskine sketchbook.
 I decided to do a new calendar, creating Sketchtoons for 12 coffee drinks.